InteractiveSystems/Serious-Games-2016/README.md

  - Full source can be found via the Week_3_1 folder

 Bonus
   - Addition of jump to Point and Click mode
   - Full source can be found via the Week_3_2 folder

+#Week 4

+  - Introduction to collision & prefabs
+  - Gamemanager communication
+  - Item collection object
+  - Level completion object
+  - Full source can be found via the Week_4_1 folder